Retreat of glaciers since 1850: Europe

 Though the glaciers of the Alps have received more attention from glaciologists than in other areas of Europe, research indicates that glaciers in northern Europe are also retreating.
 Since the end of World War II, Storglaciären in Sweden has undergone the longest continuous mass balance study in the world conducted from the Tarfala research station.
 In the Kebnekaise Mountains of northern Sweden, a study of 16 glaciers between 1990 and 2001 found that 14 glaciers were retreating, one was advancing and one was stable.
 In Norway, glacier studies have been performed since the early 19th century, with systematic surveys undertaken regularly since the 1990s.
-Inland glaciers have had a generally negative mass balance, whereby during the 1990s, maritime glaciers showed a positive mass balance and advanced.
+Inland glaciers have had a generally negative mass balance, whereas during the 1990s, maritime glaciers showed a positive mass balance and advanced.
 The maritime advances have been attributed to heavy snowfall in the period 1989–1995.
 However, reduced snowfall since has caused most Norwegian glaciers to retreat significantly.
 A survey of 31 Norwegian glaciers in 2010 indicated that 27 were in retreat, one had no change and three advanced.
 Similarly, in 2013, of 33 Norwegian glaciers surveyed, 26 were retreating, four showed no change and three advanced.

 Engabreen Glacier in Norway, an outlet glacier of the Svartisen ice cap, had several advances in the 20th century, though it retreated 200 m between 1999 and 2014.
-Brenndalsbreen glacier retreated 56 m between the years 2000 and 2014, while the Rembesdalsskåka glacier, which has retreated 2 km since the end of the Little Ice Age, retreated 200 m between 1997 and 2007.
+Brenndalsbreen glacier retreated 56 m between 2000 and 2014, while the Rembesdalsskåka glacier, which has retreated 2 km since the end of the Little Ice Age, retreated 200 m between 1997 and 2007.
 The Briksdalsbreen glacier retreated 230 m between 1996 and 2004 with 130 m of that in the last year of that study; the greatest annual retreat recorded on that glacier since studies began there in 1900.
 This figure was exceeded in 2006 with five glaciers retreating over 100 m from the fall of 2005 to the fall of 2006.
 Four outlets from the Jostedalsbreen ice cap, the largest body of ice in continental Europe, Kjenndalsbreen, Brenndalsbreen, Briksdalsbreen and Bergsetbreen had a frontal retreat of more than 100 m.
 Overall, from 1999 to 2005, Briksdalsbreen retreated 336 m.
 Gråfjellsbrea, an outlet glacier of the Folgefonna ice cap, had a retreat of almost 100 m.

 In the Spanish Pyrenees, recent studies have shown important losses in extent and volume of the glaciers of the Maladeta massif during the period 1981–2005.
 These include a reduction in area of 35.7%, from 2.41 km2 to 1.55 km2, a loss in total ice volume of 0.0137 km3 and an increase in the mean altitude of the glacial termini of 43.5 m.
 For the Pyrenees as a whole 50–60% of the glaciated area has been lost since 1991.
 The Balaitus, Perdigurero and La Munia glaciers have disappeared in this period.
 Monte Perdido Glacier has shrunk from 90 hectares to 40 hectares.